-498. INDEPENDENT STUDY (Credit, 3 hours) The student presents a plan for study to a criminal justice faculty who acts as a mentor throughout the semester.
+- 498. INDEPENDENT STUDY (Credit, 3 hours) The student presents a plan for study to a criminal justice faculty who acts as a mentor through- out the semester.
 The student and professor meet regularly in order to complete supervision of the project.
 The student and professor work in conjunction with the program director in completing the study.
 The study plan requires authorization of the program director.
-Prerequisite: Junior standing and approval of chair.

-499. SENIOR SEMINAR- PRACTITIONER PROFESSIONALISM (Credit, 3 hours).
-A senior capstone course which centers on the student's marketing skills, consolidation of "college knowledge" useful in prospecting and securing employment.
+Prerequisite: CRJU 201, CRJU 357.
+Junior standing and approval of chair. - 499.
+SENIOR SEMINAR- PRACTITIONER PROFESSIONALISM (Credit, 3 hours).
+A senior capstone course which centers on the student's marketing skills, consolidation of "college knowl- edge" useful in prospecting and securing employ- ment.
 Students will learn how to prepare for an interview for criminal justice and private sector positions using social science theory, practice and methodology, develop resumes', and how to utilize the computer in locating and applying for jobs on the Internet as well as through more traditional means at the local, state, and national levels.
-Prerequisite: Senior standing or permission of chair.
+Pre- requisite: CRJU 201, Senior standing or permis- sion of chair.